lordzurp/TeenAstro_Redux/README.md

 To be produced, the card was designed to be **assembled by JLCpcb**, a Chinese specialist in prototypes (the list of parts is selected from their catalog).

-You can easily order the circuits alone, but without precise and expensive Pick'n'Place machines, you **will not** be able to solder the components on the PCB, many of them measure less than 1.5 x 0.75 mm (and this is really not great to solder by hand)
+You can easily order the circuits alone, but without skill, practice and specials tools, you **will not** be able to solder the components on the PCB, many of them measure less than 1.5 x 0.75 mm (and this is really not great to solder by hand).
+Don't try to save a couple of bucks, order already assembled PCB, unless you exacly know what you do.

 ## Parts list